BachirKhiati/WoltOpeningHours-Exercice/README.md

             }
          }
         ],

          I decided to use this format for the opening and closing time because it is common to want to change the date format between 12/24 clock convention, this will make it easier and cleaner.

-##Json Output Formatting Logic

-        - We iterate through the json's Days. - On Each day we take the the opening and closing time and convert it to 12-h convention. - if the last entry for that day was a closing time:
+##Json Output Formatting Logic - Lookuo stores that are still open overnight. - Refactoring values found to the corresponding previous day,(monday case also) so that the last entry of is day is a close time. - We iterate through the json's Days. - On Each day we convert the opening and closing time to 12-h convention. - average execution for time the current json file in .src/utils/input was around 0.27 milliseconds
-        _ isOpen is set to false
-        _ we push an object containing the opening/closing time.
-        _ done with that day. - if the last or only entry for that day was opening time:
-        _ isOpen is set to true;
-        _ we push an object containing the opening time only.
-        _ We iterate to the next day
-        _ we check that the next day first value is a closing entry.
-        _ take it and update the object in the previous iteration.
-        _ set updatePrevious to false,
-        _ End the iteration and let it continue to the next one.
-        - average execution for time the current json file in .src/utils/input was around 0.27 milliseconds

 Running the application

 ---

 1- Similar to most react-project:

 -   Installing the nodules

           yarn install

 2. We have 2 releases for each platform: